Linear Park: Plot Lines

 Lucy Harrison and Matter Architecture

 The concept is for a new piece of grass and wildflower landscape that traces the history of the site and the people who lived there.
-The pattern of houses that previously existed will be recreated in lines of lavender, creating small, intimate meadows for people to enjoy.
+The pattern of the houses that previously existed will be recreated in lines of lavender, and the intervening spaces filled with wild flowers or other plants chosen by local residents, who are invited to become part of a friends’ group to shape the park’s planting and engage with its maintenance in the future.

 Linear Park: Plot Lines House History Research day